 6. Hidden Structural Problems

 Thankfully, you can lower this risk if you thoroughly inspect the property before you buy it.
 Don’t skimp on hiring a qualified and reputable property inspector, contractor, mold inspector, and pest control specialist to “look under the hood” and uncover any hidden problems.
-If a problem is discovered, find out how much it will cost to fix and either work that cost into your deal or walk away if it would prevent you from making a reasonable profit.
+If a difficulty is discovered, find out how much it will cost to fix and either work that cost into your deal or walk away if it would prevent you from making a reasonable profit.

 7. Lack of Liquidity